-This is my new monologue from this year’s Mama-logues, a comedy cabaret about mothers, children, and parenting….
+This is my new monologue from the 2017 Mama-logues, a comedy cabaret about mothers, children, and parenting….

 Back in 1993, when my oldest was a baby, I was a clueless and exhausted first-time mom.
 In the middle of the night, as my child was crying, I often sang a song called Everything Possible by Fred Small.
 “You can be anybody you want to be, you can love whomever you will, and know I will love you still….”